Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - This is what the new keyword is doing.
 - A reference to the object that was created is returned from the new keyword.
 - __Declaration__ is the process when you state to the program that there will be an object of a certain type existing and what the name of that object will be.

-## Static variables

-- The Variables that have only one copy per class are known as static variables.
-- They are not attached to a particular instance of a class but rather belong to a class as a whole.
-- A static variable is associated with the class as a whole rather than with specific instances of a class.
-- Non-static variables take on unique values with each object instance.

 ## Serialization and De-serialization